mrkkrp/markkarpov.com/post/short-bs-and-text.md

 when Haskell run time detects that there are no more references to the the pointer within Haskell heap and stack.
 Seems about right, it's not that easy to cause memory leaks by forgetting to free a `ForeignPtr`.
 We should be OK then?
-The problem is that Haskell GC cannot move around things `ForeginPtr` points to (they are in what is called *pinned memory*), because foreign code would become… err very fragile if it could, and also because moving around a long `ByteString` is not very efficient.
+The problem is that Haskell GC cannot move around things `ForeignPtr` points to (they are in what is called *pinned memory*), because foreign code would become… err very fragile if it could, and also because moving around a long `ByteString` is not very efficient.
 This means that once a `ByteString`